The Ledge

 (Innocently) You said you wanted space.

-He vaguely remembers a conversation from a year ago.
+He vaguely remembers a conversation from a few months ago about the topic.

 MAN 2